igemuoftATG/wiki2016/src/markdown/Results.md

 <!--INGORE THIS STUFF, THIS FOR ME TO FINISH LATER WHEN I HAS ALL EXCEL FILES-->

-The iGEM Toronto 2016 team was successful at modifying an naturally existing transcription factor, GolS (natively found in *Salmonella enterica*), to contain certain mutations that have been found to cause CueR (a copper-response factor in *Escherichia coli*)to increase sensitivity to gold and significantly decrease it's sensitivity to copper.
-This modification was due to an amino acid change from proline to alanine at site 118.
-This successful synthetic change can be found composite BioBricks, [Long GolS P118A (BBa_K2048002)](http://parts.igem.org/wiki/index.php?title=Part:BBa_K2048002) compared to the unchanged [Long GolS (BBa_K2048001)](http://parts.igem.org/wiki/index.php?title=Part:BBa_K2048001).

 <!--These
 Here you can describe the results of your project and your future plans.